The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 The question of characterizing optimally destabilizing test configurations is central in the study of K-stability and the circle of ideas surrounding the Yau-Tian-Donaldson conjecture in K\"ahler geometry.
 It is natural to expect that analogous concepts can be of interest also for other stability notions and other geometric PDE.

-In this work we focus on the study of obstructions and existence criteria for the Z-critical equation introduced by Dervan-McCarthy-Sektnan \cite{Dervan, DMS, McCarthy} as a general framework extending and encompassing several geometric PDE of interest in K\"ahler geometry, including the important special case of the deformed Hermitian Yang-Mills (dHYM) equation (\cite{ChuCollinsLee, CollinsJacobYau, ChuLeeTakahashi, CollinsPicardWu, CollinsShi, CollinsXieYau, HanJin, HanJin2, HanYamamoto, HuangZhangZhang, FuYauZhang, JacobYau, Lin, Pingali}).
-The latter is moreover closely related to the J-equation introduced by Donaldson \cite{DonaldsonJobservation} which is realized as a 'large volume limit' in the dHYM setting, while at the same time being closely related to the constant scalar curvature equation and associated stability notions (e.g. K-stability).
+In this work we focus on the study of obstructions and existence criteria for the Z-critical equation introduced by Dervan-McCarthy-Sektnan \cite{Dervan, DMS, McCarthy} as a general framework extending and encompassing several geometric PDE of interest in K\"ahler geometry, including the important special case of the deformed Hermitian Yang-Mills (dHYM) equation (see \cite{CollinsXieYau} for an introduction and \cite{CollinsShi} for a survey in the context of algebro-geometric stability and references therein).
+The latter is moreover closely related to the J-equation introduced by Donaldson \cite{DonaldsonJobservation} which is realized as a `small volume limit' in the dHYM setting, while at the same time being closely related to the constant scalar curvature equation and associated stability notions (e.g. K-stability).
 Existence criteria for the J-equation have been studied in a large body of work (see, for example, \cite{Chen2000, SongWeinkove, LejmiGabor, CollinsGabor}) culminating in \cite{GaoChen} and \cite{DatarPingali, Song} with a characterization of existence in terms of uniform J-stability, mirroring the Yau-Tian-Donaldson conjecture, and relating stability to analytic conditions tested on subvarieties, as conjectured by Lejmi-Sz\'ekelyhidi \cite{LejmiGabor}.
 Likewise, a number of similar results are known for the dHYM equation \cite{GaoChen, ChuLeeTakahashi}.
 A further and key aspect of the Z-critical equation is that it aims to highlight connections to Bridgeland stability \cite{Bridgeland}, which has generated a lot of interest due to its conjecturally far-reaching connections with birational geometry and mirror symmetry.
-Indeed, the notion of a Z-critical metric mirrors Bayer's notion of a polynomial central charge \cite{Bayer} quite closely.
+Indeed, their approach closely mirrors Bayer's notion of a polynomial central charge \cite{Bayer}.

 In what follows, let $\#$ denote any of the J-equation, deformed Hermitian Yang Mills (dHYM) equation, or Z-critical equation (note that we single out the dHYM equation to emphasize certain aspects specific to this much studied special case).